Callbacks in C

 return 0;

-Syntax of Callback Functions
+I am function ASyntax of Callback Functions

 In C, the syntax for a callback function involves the use of function pointers.
 A function pointer is a variable that stores the address of a function.
 The function pointer is then passed to another function, and it can be called using the pointer.